Skip to content

 Weekly Reporting

-Last verified: 13 February 2026 | Applies to: Pro, Max, Team, Enterprise
+Last verified: 14 April 2026 | Applies to: Pro, Max, Team, Enterprise

-Most operators produce some version of a weekly report — status updates, metrics summaries, team briefings.
+Most operators produce some version of a weekly report: status updates, metrics summaries, team briefings.
 This workflow shows you how to build a custom plugin that generates your specific report format automatically.
 Set it up once, then say “create my weekly report” and Claude produces exactly what your stakeholders expect.

 Before asking Claude to build anything, write down what your report should include.
 Here’s an example: